History of the Miami Heat: 1989–1995: Glen Rice era

 The 1992–93 NBA season included the additions of draft choice Harold Miner of the University of Southern California, as well as trading a 1st round pick for Detroit Pistons forward/center John Salley.

-Salley's addition was met with hope because of the role that he played on two championship Pistons squads.
-Salley suffered some struggles while playing with the Heat and he was taken by the Toronto Raptors in the 1995 expansion draft.
+Salley's addition was met with hope because of the role that he played on back to back championship Pistons teams.
+Unfortunately, by this point in his career, Salley was better suited for a role on another contending team rather than a heavy minutes rotation player on a playoff hopeful like Miami was.
+Miami would eventually make Salley available in the 1995 expansion draft where he'd eventually be drafted by the Toronto Raptors.
 The 1992–93 season started off poorly, with Smith missing time with a knee injury and Burton being lost for most of the year with a wrist injury.
 Upon Smith's return, Miami posted a winning record in February and March, but it was not enough to make up for the 13–27 hole they began in.
 They finished 36–46 and did not return to the playoffs.

 The team fared better in 1993–94, posting the franchise's first-ever winning record at 42–40 and returning to the playoffs as the No. 8 seed versus the Atlanta Hawks.
 After Miami had a 2–1 series lead, Atlanta rallied from the deficit to win the best-of-5 series.
 After the season, Steve Smith was selected as a member of the 2nd Dream Team, the collection of NBA All-Stars who were selected to compete in the 1994 FIBA World Championship in Toronto as Team USA.
 Dream Team II, also made up of future Heat players Shaquille O'Neal and Dan Majerle, would go on to win the tournament.

 In 1994–95, the team overhauled their roster, trading away Seikaly, Smith and Grant Long in exchange for Kevin Willis and Billy Owens.